bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 In the previous, successful `/tag` request, the server's response contained a `can_register` grant.
-The presence of this grant indicates to the client that the server supports the pairing a client with a user account.
-At this stage the client can present to the user the option to register with the server, or to accept the information in the current tag and return to the default state for the station.
+The presence of this grant indicates to the receiver that the server supports the pairing a receiver with a user account.
+At this stage the receiver can present to the user the option to register with the server, or to accept the information in the current tag and return to the default state for the station.